What is Salvation?

 - The Holy Spirit abides in us (Ephesians 1:13-14).

 Salvation doesn’t end with a confession.
 God promises that His Holy Spirit will complete the process of salvation in our lives as we daily surrender our will to His and follow Him.
-If you haven’t ever committed your life to Christ and want to, please contact us by email or telephone at 912.871.5849.
-We would love to pray with you.
+If you haven’t ever committed your life to Christ and want to, please fill out the form below and we will be in contact ASAP..